While the Center for the Study of the Workplace draws upon the knowledge, expertise and experiences of many, the core members of our team include:

 Social Media Specialist, UW-Milwaukee School of Continuing Education

-Stephanie Byrnes is a marketing professional with over nine years of direct experience with internal and external marketing strategy, branding, public relations, event planning, writing, website creation and social media marketing.
+Stephanie Ohlfs is a marketing professional with over ten years of direct experience with internal and external marketing strategy, branding, public relations, event planning, writing, website creation and social media marketing.
 Stephanie joined the University of Wisconsin-Milwaukee School of Continuing Education in May 2012, as the Social Media Specialist.
 In this role, she manages a school-wide comprehensive social media strategy that utilizes social media marketing techniques to increase visibility, participants, registrations and traffic across identified programs.

 She is also an integral part of the Center for the Study of the Workplace team, helping to create and execute the site strategy that bolsters the School of Continuing Education and University of Wisconsin-Milwaukee brands.